 OR, you could use your elective opportunities to show that you’re competitive and driven.
 Snap up an extra 400-level or even graduate-level course.
 These aren’t classes that are designed to be more difficult, they’re just intended for a more advanced audience.
 Participate, as an undergrad, in coursework featuring group projects, discussion, and in-depth reading as opposed to the simple power-point based lectures and exams you’ll receive in those lazy elective options.
 Make sure you highlight these courses on your resume and create a portfolio online of your work!

 Not all college courses are created equal.
 Some classes are designed to give you a greater understanding of the world, or to drill deep into the academic pursuits that have advanced civilization for eons.

 And some classes are designed to make you better at your job.
 You need to strike the right balance!
 Courses on theory and history are important.
 They’ll make you a well-rounded citizen and a polished, mature employee.
 But they won’t necessarily teach you real job skills, and you need those classes too.

 - Certification-prep is an important component of a technical course, so make sure you’re signing up for classes that will get you certified.
 Whatever your field, there is something that can strengthen your resume.
 N+, CPR, CPA prep, nursing boards: all of these certs require relevant coursework.

-- If you have the option to get your hands dirty through for-credit internships, take as many as you can.
+- If you have the option to get hands-on experience through for-credit internships, take as many as you can.
 Don’t limit yourself to one required internship - think more broadly.
 If you can attend clinical rotations or do job-shadowing as part of a class, those are similar opportunities to show off your real-world professional exposure on your resume.
-And don't forget, studies show anywhere between 60-73% of student interns receive a later job offer from that employer!
+And don't forget, studies show that between 60-73% of student interns later receive a job offer from that employer!